top of page

 Josh and Phil kicked off their latest podcast episode by recounting their recent Record Store Day adventure.
 The bustling atmosphere at Yellow Racket Records left them slightly unprepared but excited to see music lovers lining up for physical albums.

 "It was awesome to see people waiting in line to get physical copies of all these albums," Josh enthused.
-"We just got to talk to a few people and just like, hey, what are you getting?
-What are you excited about?"
+"We got to talk to a few people, asking them, 'What are you getting?
+What are you excited about?'"

 Music Discovery 2.0